Skip to content

 • Key features like Slack and Zapier integrations and auto-replies are locked behind their more expensive tiers

-• The options to let teammates have access to more than one phone number and text internationally aren’t available unless you upgrade
+• No options to give teammates access to more than one phone number and text internationally unless you upgrade

 • Confusing and clunky UI